A Credit Report is a summary put together by a credit agency, outlining your track record of paying back money to lenders.

 Each time an event that impacts your credit report takes place, a code is assigned.
 The codes are set out under the conditions of the Australian Credit Reporting Standards (ARCA) and are a quick way for lenders to scan your repayment history.

-The scores are explained below:
+The repayment history codes are explained below:

 Under Comprehensive Credit Reporting (CCR), it is vital that you pay your bills and debts on time, as lenders can see very clearly how you manage money.